-Many products available for sale in the Amazon network of Fulfillment Centers must be carefully prepped for storage and shipment.
-Until recently, this has always been handled prior to shipping the items to the Amazon warehouse.
+Any products available for sale in the Amazon network of Fulfillment Centers must be carefully prepped for storage and shipment.
+Until recently, this has always been handled prior to shipping the items to the Amazon warehouse (be sure to check out our extensive list of Amazon FBA Prep Services below).
 Now Amazon has started their own FBA Prep Service.
 What will this mean for the 100+ third-party Amazon FBA Prep Services already in existence?
-Read on…

 In certain situations, it may make sense for some sellers to take advantage of the Amazon FBA Prep service.
 If you are able to manage the inbound shipping of products to your location, sort them according to where Amazon wants them shipped, create the inbound shipping plans to Amazon, and do any initial prep required for safe transportation to the Amazon warehouse, then the Amazon FBA Prep Service may very well fit your business model.
 This seems to be well suited for those who use Retail Arbitrage as their main sourcing model, as well as smaller Online Arbitrage businesses.
 Some wholesale and import shipments may be able to be scheduled on your behalf by the shipper in order to take advantage of this new Prep service.

 Amazon will still require you create the shipping plans and print the shipping labels so they can track the inbound shipments.
 They will not allow online retailers to ship items into the Amazon warehouse.
 You will need to make sure the items can safely be transported to the Amazon Prep Warehouse, which might mean that you need to do some prep work before Amazon even receives the item.
 You may also find that your items are being shipped to warehouses that you are not familiar with, depending on how Amazon chooses to handle the workflow.